muquit/privategpt/README.md

 # Version

-The current version of the tools is 1.0.2
+The current version of the tools is 1.0.3.

 Please look at [ChangeLog](ChangeLog.md) for what has changed in the current version.
+It is possible, new python modules need to be installed.

 # Supported Platforms